The Interdisciplinary Marine Early Career Network - IMECaN

 The IMBeR ClimEco6 summer school was held in Yogyakarta, Indonesia and brought together 50 transdisciplinary ECRs to consider Transdisciplinary Approaches towards Sustainable Oceans.

-Plans are now underway for the ClimEco7 summer school that will be held in Mindelo, Cabo Verde in June 2020.
+Plans are now underway for the ClimEco7 summer school that will be held in Mindelo, Cabo Verde from 22-29 June 2020.

-Several other activities are also being discussed, including a workshop on Multi-disciplinary Marine Management, a special issue in Frontiers in Marine Science.....watch this space for more info!
+Several other activities and events are also being discussed, including a workshop on Multi-disciplinary Marine Management, a special issue in Frontiers in Marine Science.....watch this space for more info!